 Animation Speed: Slow down or stop the animation from playing during cinematics.
-Other move options will not trigger if the cast frame plays while cinematic mode.
-Should the animation freeze while the cinematic is active?
-Disable this if you want your character to say something or move to a new pose while the game is frozen during cinematic.
+Other move options will not trigger if the cast frame plays while in cinematic mode.

 Freeze Game: Toggle rather or not you want the entire game to freeze during cinematic.
 Even though the game "freezes", UFE is configured to have all animations still move in a very slow speed (.005 of regular speed) during cinematic to create a dramatic effect.
 This can be changed in ./Scripts/ControlsScript.cs (Pro Source Only)